St. Anthony College: History

 St. Anthony College Hospital was founded in June 1956 by Mr. and Mrs. Pio Bernas who, having realized the need for more health care facilities in Roxas City and in Capiz, initiated the project with the help of Dr. Gaudencio Ortañez.
 Having given his blessings for the project, the Most Reverend Antonio F. Frondosa, D.D., former Bishop of Capiz sought the assistance of the Daughters of Charity of St. Vincent de Paul.
 Four Daughters of Charity - Sr. Vicenta Ayerbe, D.C.
 Sr. Alicia P. Ongsuco, D.C.
 Sr. Eleuteria S. Ambulo, D.C. and Sr. Maura Matayabas, D.C. - answered the call.

 The seven-door apartment of the Bernas Family was converted into a health facility of 50 beds.
 Two years later, the school was established with the hospital, as its clinical laboratory.

-From its 50-bed capacity, the hospital has grown into 135 and in fidelity to the Mission of the Daughters of Charity of St. Vincent de Paul, 36 beds have been added recently for the hospital's service ward.
-Now known as St. Anthony College of Roxas City Inc., the hospital with its complex buildings and expanded Ancillary Services renders excellent service to every Capiceño.
+From its 50-bed capacity, the hospital has grown to 135 beds, and 36 beds have been added recently for the hospital's service ward.
+Now known as St. Anthony College of Roxas City Inc., the hospital with its complex buildings and expanded Ancillary Services renders service to every Capiceño.